-Cordelia “Cordia” Cook was born on November 20, 1875 in Floyd County, Kentucky to Solomon Cook and Ceattie Hall McPeek.
-She was one of three children born to the union.
+Cordelia “Cordia” Cook was born on November 20, 1875, in Floyd County, Kentucky to Solomon Cook and Ceattie Hall McPeek.
+She was one of three children born into the union.
 It is not clear when or how she met Cal Fleming.

-According to the Find a Grave records online, Preston McCalvin Fleming was married to Cordelia Cook sometime in 1889.
-As of this date we have not found the marriage certificate or the place of the wedding.
+According to the Find a Grave record online, Preston McCalvin Fleming was married to Cordelia Cook sometime in 1889.
+As of this date, we have not found the marriage certificate or the place of the wedding.

 A Child is Born